 On this page

-- You’re feeling comfortable with getting vaccinated and your doctor has explained things to you, but you’re still unclear on how a certain aspect of your health might be impacted.
+- You’re feeling comfortable with getting a vaccine and your doctor has explained things to you, but you’re still unclear on how a certain aspect of your health might be impacted.

-- You’ve seen a healthcare professional to discuss getting vaccinated, but feel overwhelmed to decide on the spot.
+- You’ve seen a healthcare professional to discuss getting vaccinated or getting a booster, but feel overwhelmed to decide on the spot.